 1. Fuji Shibazakura Festival

 During my visit to Japan in May, I was able to catch the Fuji Shibazakura Festival – aka pink moss festival.
 It was such an epic sight to witness and seeing pink moss lined up perfectly across the Mt.
 Fuji horizon was just an incredibly breathtaking experience that I will never forget.
-Head over to my previous blog post for “Everything you need to know about Japan’s Fuji Shibazakura Festival.”
+Head over to my previous blog post on “Everything you need to know about Japan’s Fuji Shibazakura Festival.”

 2. Chureito Pagoda